When Your Sunset Is A Bust

 I recently visited the SS United States, one of the last remaining ocean liners from the generation that followed Titanic and other famous ships of the 20th century.
 Numerous celebrities and US Presidents set sail on the United States in its relatively short career, as did the Mona Lisa for special exhibitions in Washington and New York.
 The ship is 990 feet long (easily surpassing Titanic) and held the record for the fastest crossing of the Atlantic by a passenger vessel.
 Sadly it has been deteriorating in Philadelphia for decades, and a series of more recent legal setbacks have forced the ship from its berth toward an undetermined fate.
 The situation continues to develop, but it is quite possible the next time I photograph this ship it will be underwater as an artificial reef… **

-** UPDATE: As of October 2024, the SS United States will transfer into custody of Okaloosa County, Florida where it is expected to become the world’s largest artificial reef.
+** UPDATE: In February 2025, the SS United States left its Philadephia home and was towed down the eastern seaboard into the custody of Okaloosa County, Florida where it is expected to become the world’s largest artificial reef.

 The SS United States is challenging to photograph in its Philadelphia home.
 While its gargantuan stature is visible from a distance, the ship is in a restricted area behind a tight chainlink fence with openings too narrow for anything but a cell phone lens.
 Various utility vehicles and stacked palettes obstruct the view from ground level and overall compositions are few.
 (A bit later we’ll examine the shot from ground level, through the chainlink fence).
 Over the years the conservancy managing the ship has provided very limited opportunities to visit the ship, often at prohibitive cost.